-In this tutorial we will show you how to install Gogs on your Ubuntu 16.04 LTS.
-For those of you who didn’t know, Gogs is a free and open source self-hosted Git service written in the Go programming language.
-It is very similar to GitLab and aims to be the easiest and most painless way to set up self-hosted Git service in your development environment.
+In this tutorial, we will show you how to install Gogs on your Ubuntu 16.04 LTS.
+For those of you who didn’t know, Gogs is a free and open-source self-hosted Git service written in the Go programming language.
+It is very similar to GitLab and aims to be the easiest and most painless way to set up a self-hosted Git service in your development environment.

 Install Gogs on Ubuntu 16.04 LTS